rogerpadilla/nukak-website/docs/querying-querier.md

 A `querier` is `nukak`'s an abstraction over database drivers.
 It allows to interact with the different databases in an unified way.

 With a `querier` you can:
-- Manipulate the data related to any entity.
+- Manipulate the data related to all the entities.
 - Use transactions.
 - Obtain [repositories](/docs/querying-repository)